Realtor Attorney in Forsyth County

 Commission and referral fee disputes can be especially stressful because they directly affect your income.
 Co-op agents may contest who procured the buyer, team members may raise questions about internal splits, or a client may challenge whether you earned a fee after a deal falls through.
 These conflicts sometimes involve written agreements, but they can also arise from informal understandings that were never clearly documented.

 Disclosure and misrepresentation claims are another key risk area.
-A buyer may allege that you knew about a problem and did not disclose it, or a seller may argue that you went beyond your role when describing a property.
+A buyer may allege that you knew about a problem and didn’t disclose it, or a seller may argue that you went beyond your role when describing a property.
 With ongoing growth and development in parts of Forsyth County, questions tied to nearby construction, zoning changes, or right-of-way projects can add complexity to what must be disclosed and how.

 Team structures and independent contractor relationships can also create legal challenges.
 Issues may arise over control, branding, lead ownership, or compliance with brokerage policies.
 Advertising and marketing practices, including online listings and social media, can draw scrutiny if they are alleged to be misleading or inconsistent with Georgia Real Estate Commission rules.